Philadelphia Workers’ Compensation Attorneys

 If the employee and the employer cannot agree on compensation, they should file a petition within 3 years to have the case heard by a workers' compensation judge.
 The judge will set a mandatory schedule for presenting evidence, attending hearings, and attending a mediation conference.
-An attorney can better help with this process efficiently.
+A lawyer can better help with this process efficiently.

 Call (610) 595-4917 for Legal Help Today

 If you have been injured due to your performance of work duties in Philadelphia, you are entitled to workers’ compensation that can cover lost wages and medical expenses.
 The workers' compensation attorneys in Philadelphia at Rubin & Badame, Attorneys at Law, P.C. can take a look at your situation and help you figure out your next steps to obtain your rightful compensation.